theSuperStudioDev/test2/README.md

 ## QnA
 Q: How to get Guild/User ID?

-A: Settings > Advanced > Enable Developer Mode.
+A: User Settings > Advanced > Enable Developer Mode.
 After that, right click on a guild/user > Copy ID

 ## Installation